precice/precice.github.io/pages/docs/configuration/configuration-coupling.md

 precice.isCouplingOngoing()
 ```

-will return false and `precice.finalize()` should be called (compare with the [adapter example](Adapter-Example)).
+will return false and `precice.finalize()` should be called (compare with [step 5 of the couple-your-code section](couple-your-code-timestep-sizes.html#steering-the-end-of-the-simulation)).

 With `time-window-size`, you can define the coupling time window (=coupling time step) size.
 If a participant uses a smaller one, it will subcycle until this _window_ size is reached.
-Find [more details here](Adapter's-Time-Step-Sizes).
+Find more details also in [step 5 of the couple-your-code section](couple-your-code-timestep-sizes.html).

 Finally, with `exchange`, you need to define which data values should be exchanged within this coupling scheme:
 ```xml
 <exchange data="Forces" mesh="MyMesh2" from="MySolver1" to="MySolver2"/>
 ```
-`mesh` needs to be a mesh that both participant `use`, typically one participant provides the mesh and the other receives it, as we explained [earlier](Basic-Configuration).
-If this still confuses you have a look at our [mesh exchange summary](Mesh-Exchange-Configuration).
+`mesh` needs to be a mesh that both participant `use`, typically one participant provides the mesh and the other receives it, as we explained on the [introduction page](configuration-introduction.html).
+If this still confuses you have a look at the [mesh exchange example](configuration-coupling-mesh-exchange.html).

 ## Implicit Coupling Schemes